aa672/TAMU-FUSE-Media-Hosting/README.md

 ## Support ##

-Admins looking for support should first look at the application help page or the Support Video located in the Main branch.
+Admins looking for support should first look at the application help page or follow this Support Video: https://tamucs.sharepoint.com/:u:/t/Team-FA22-CSCE431-SoftwareEngineering-TAMUFUSE-MediaHosting/ERPYZp5qoJJNsO5sjXYWrt4BSr_LFtFcF-Foo-ApxN5Z5g?e=HFUteP

 Users looking for help should seek assistance from the admins.